Event Camera Data Pre-training: Experiments

 We first show our object recognition performance on the large-scale N-ImageNet \cite{nimagnet} dataset and then report our performance on three small-scale datasets, N-Cars \cite{ncars}, N-Caltech101 \cite{ncaltech}, and CIFAR-10-DVS \cite{CIFAR-10-DVS}.

 \paragraph{Results on the large-scale N-ImageNet dataset.} The comparisons are given in \cref{tab:obj}.
-It shows that fine-tuning our pre-trained model achieves a top-1 accuracy at 64.84\%, outperforming all other baselines.
-Moreover, even linear probing of our pre-trained model achieves good performance, with a top-1 accuracy at 59.90\%, outperforming methods in the self-supervised group.
-The performance of our linear probing accuracy with respect to increasing number of training epochs is given in \cref{fig:linear_probing}.
+It shows that fine-tuning our pre-trained model with a ViT-S/16 backbone achieves a top-1 accuracy at 64.83\%, outperforming all other methods. {Additionally, we examine the linear probing performance of this pre-trained model, and it achieves a top-1 accuracy at 59.90\%, outperforming methods in the self-supervised group.
+The linear probing accuracies of our method with respect to the number of training epochs are given in \cref{fig:linear_probing}.}

-For methods (except ours) in the self-supervised group, we find that they overfit easily (even achieving 100\% top-1 training accuracy) when fine-tuning on the N-ImageNet dataset, though we have tried our best to use diverse regularization techniques.
+For methods (except ours) in the self-supervised group, we find that they overfit easily (even achieving a near-perfect top-1 training accuracy) when fine-tuning on the N-ImageNet dataset, though we have tried our best to use diverse regularization techniques.
 This further demonstrates the value of this paper -- a self-supervised learning framework for event camera data pre-training.